QuentinOchem/ada-spark-rfcs/considered/rfc-borrow.md

 ---------------------

 By default, aliased pointers can only be read.
-It is however possible to temporarily borrow a writable view of an object pointed by a pointer.
+It is however possible to temporarily alias a writable view of an object pointed by a pointer.
-When borrowed, the pointed object can only be accessed from that view.
+When alised, the pointed object can only be accessed from that view.
 It's possible to create other references but none can be accessed before releasing the borrowed view.